[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 For example,

-Looking at the manager’s bright face, it seems that something good has happened.
+Looking at the manager’s bright face, something good has happened.

 The second homework is to memorize new words.